Dynamic agency and the q theory of investment

 Adobe Acrobat PDF

-We develop an analytically-tractable model integrating the dynamic theory of investment with dynamic optimal incentive contracting, thereby endogenizing nancing constraints.
-Incentive contracting generates a history-dependent wedge between marginal and average q, and both vary over time as good (bad) performance relaxes (tightens finnancing constraints.
-Financial slack, not cash flow, is the appropriate proxy for nancing constraints.
-Investment decreases with firrm-specific risk, and is positively correlated with past profits, past investment, and managerial compensation even with time-invariant investment opportunities.
-Optimal contracting involves deferred compensation; possible termination; and compensation that depends on exogenous observable persistent protability shocks, effectively paying managers for luck.
+We develop an analytically-tractable model integrating the dynamic theory of investment with dynamic optimal incentive contracting, thereby endogenizing financing constraints.
+Incentive contracting generates a history-dependent wedge between marginal and average q, and both vary over time as good (bad) performance relaxes (tightens) financing constraints.
+Financial slack, not cash flow, is the appropriate proxy for financing constraints.
+Investment decreases with firm-specific risk, and is positively correlated with past profits, past investment, and managerial compensation even with time-invariant investment opportunities.
+Optimal contracting involves deferred compensation; possible termination; and compensation that depends on exogenous observable persistent profitability shocks, effectively paying managers for luck.

 Source: Journal of Finance

 DeMarzo, Peter, Mike Fishman, Zhiguo He, and Neng Wang.
 "Dynamic agency and the q theory of investment."
 Journal of Finance 67, no. 6 (December 2012): 2295-2340.